 Heinz comes in 57 varieties but what about mod?
 Well, that number is nearer 10.
-Here’s a tongue-in-cheek look at the different types of mod you might encounter.
+Here’s a tongue-in-cheek look at the 10 Varieties of Mod you might encounter.
 Which one are you?

 The old school mod